-The ABC Far North team visited Aurukun in June, an indigenous community just south of Weipa on western Cape York Peninsula.
+We visited Aurukun in June, an indigenous community south of Weipa on western Cape York Peninsula.
 The town began life in 1904 as a church mission, and over the years it’s become home to about 1200 people from the five clans that have lived in the area for centuries – the Sara, Winchanam, Apalech, Putch and Wanam.
 Collectively, they’re known as the Wik and Kugu people.

 Dev Lengjel is the new manager of the Arts Centre.
 He says there’s no shortage of talented artists in Aurukun and on Cape York Peninsula — the challenge for him is to spread the word about the artists and their work.

-LISTEN Click on the red arrow to hear Dev show reporter Phil Staley through the Wik and Kugu Arts Centre at Aurukun
+Listen as Dev shows reporter Phil Staley through the Wik and Kugu Arts Centre at Aurukun

 More about Aurukun at http://aurukun.qld.gov.au/